MCUdude/MicroCore/README.md

 millis() is automatically linked in when used.

 ## Serial support
-MicroCore features a brilliant, ultra-lightweight software UART library wrapped by `Serial`.
+MicroCore features a brilliant, ultra-lightweight software UART library called [picoUART](https://github.com/nerdralph/picoUART), wrapped by `Serial`.
 This means you can use regular `Serial.print()`if you need to.
 Note that the baud rate has to be defined at compile-time and cannot be defined in the sketch.
 The table below shows a list of which clock frequencies use which baud rates by default.
 If you need a different baud rate for a specific clock frequency, you may modify the [core_settings.h file](#core-settings).

 If you want to use the UART functionality you will have to have the right hardware connected to the right pins on the ATtiny13.
 See the [minimal setup section](#minimal-setup) for more information.
 Also, please have a look at the provided [serial example sketches](https://github.com/MCUdude/MicroCore/tree/master/avr/libraries/Serial_exampes/examples).